-The Geneva School of Manhattan follows a classical model of education.
+The Geneva School of Manhattan follows a classical model of education based upon the trivium and was one of the first schools to implement Singapore Math.

 In each grade, students are assessed individually so that teachers may: